BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Aegrus Not-So-Rare Monsters/README.md

 =====

 This mod must be imported into FilterTool/BLCMM with `Developer tools` -> `Add single mod`.
-Choose the file `Aegrus Not-So-Rare Monsters` and have at it!
+Choose the file `Aegrus Not-So-Rare Monsters.txt` and have at it!

 License
 =======